Chart Color Schemes

 AreaSearch analysis reveals Willoughby East recording weaker employment conditions than most comparable areas nationwide

-Willoughby East has a highly educated workforce, with the technology sector well-represented.
+Willoughby East has an educated workforce with significant representation in the technology sector.
 Its unemployment rate is 5.9%, according to AreaSearch's statistical area data aggregation.

 Frequently Asked Questions - Employment